Eurocc-Italy/dl_tui/README.md

 ## Configuration

-The library first loads the default options written the JSON files located in the library's `dlaas/etc/default` folder (which can be taken as a template to understand the kind of options which can be configured).
+The library first loads the default options written in the JSON files located in the library's `dlaas/etc/default` folder (which can be taken as a template to understand the kind of options which can be configured).

 If you wish to overwrite these defaults and customise your configuration, it is recommended to save a personalised version of the `config_hpc.json` and `config_server.json` files in the `~/.config/dlaas` folder.
 The options indicated here will take precedence over the defaults.
 Missing keys will be left at the default values.